-Brief Bios on the Founders of the Planetary Philosophy Website
+Brief Bio on the Founder of the Planetary Philosophy Website

 James Hurd Nixon